Russia's Putin orders government to tighten anti-doping controls

-MOSCOW President Vladimir Putin has ordered the government to look at way of tightening anti-doping controls in Russian sport,
+MOSCOW (Reuters) - President Vladimir Putin has ordered the government to look at way of tightening anti-doping controls in Russian sport,

 according to a statement on the Kremlin website.